alphaaurigae/Stegolyx/Readme.md

 # Stegolyx

 - Image steganopgraphy - experimental (only LSB for now).
-- Text to image & extraction seems to work mostly.
-In some cases random characters are appended to the extracted ouput due to decode termination point.
+> Start to end marker apparently works more precise for text extraction, as end null byte appends characters on some images.

-- image to image only a placeholder.
+- Image to image only a placeholder yet.

+- Testing, experimental....

 ## Deps